OrestisTanis/js-pong/README.md

 # js-pong
-A simple JS game prototype - Pong
+A simple Pong game prototype in JavaScript

 **Objective**\
 Keep the ball in play by hitting it with the paddle.